 Though light, medium, and dark roast coffees all have their own unique flavor health benefits, and caffeine content, we think medium roast has the perfect balance of each extreme.

 With a cup of medium roast coffee, you're getting a moderate amount of caffeine, a potent dose of the health-promoting antioxidant, chlorogenic acid (CGA), and a robust flavor with the perfect body and aroma.

 This is why we chose a medium roast for our new Clean Coffee - and then optimized it to be the best cup of coffee on the market.
 We've specifically designed our sourcing, processing, roasting, and packaging process to create a bean that's as healthy as it is flavorful.

 Each batch of our Clean Coffee starts with the top 1% of hand-picked Colombian Arabica coffee beans grown using organic methods.
 Then, it's roasted in a smokeless coffee bean roaster to contain up to 200% more antioxidants than your average cup of coffee.
 To ensure our coffee delivers the maximum health benefits, we third-party test every batch to ensure the absence of mold, mycotoxins, and pesticides.

 But you don't have to take our word for it!
-Try a free sample of our Clean Coffee today and experience the difference for yourself.
+Try our Clean Coffee today and experience the difference for yourself.
 We guarantee it will be the tastiest cup of coffee you've ever had - and will leave you feeling great.